GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 `Rule: 	You shall not add attributes and types to concepts.
 For the conceptual metamodel a textual description shall be enough.`

 `Rule: 	Every conceptual item shall be described.`

+See the actual [Documentation of the concept elements](../concept/concept-overview.md) for more examples of use.

 Following model elements are used in the SAF Conceptual Model.
 ###	Classes